obistack/ksubmit/USER_GUIDE.md

 ## Job Script Directives

-KSUB job scripts use UGE-like directives that start with `#$`.
+KSUBMIT job scripts use UGE-like directives that start with `#$`.
 Here are the supported directives:

 ### Important Directive Ordering Rules